DIY Media Toolbox

 What you’ll need: An email address… and a picture of yourself in a bikini.

 What you’ll get: The standard profile with comment section, plus a whole bunch of bells and whistles.
-You can add music or video that will play when anyone accesses your profile, blog, and even network with the official MySpace profiles of all your favorite music, film, and porn-yes, porn-stars.
+You can even network with the official MySpace profiles of all your favorite music, film, and porn-yes, porn-stars.

 Cost: Free